jojo-webdeveloper/exam-1210-app/README.md

 - **Paginate** results (10-100 items per page)

 ### Data Management
-- Soft delete functionality
+- Soft delete functionality, by putting the task to trash.
-- Automatic cleanup of trashed tasks after 30 days
+- Automatic cleanup of trashed tasks after 30 days (need to include the cronjob below for this functionality, see the "Task Scheduler Setup" section below)
 - Task scheduling with Laravel Cron

 ---